 In July 2018, Estonia became the first free public transport nation, where 11 out of 15 counties offer free bus services for everybody.
-The decision on the national level was based on the positive experience in the capital Tallinn, which made all municipal modes of public transport free for its residents almost six years ago, in 2013.
+The decision was based on the positive experience in the capital Tallinn, where public transport is free for its residents since 2013.

 However radical abolishing all fees on public transport may look, from a fiscal perspective we are only speaking about increasing the subsidy level from approximately 80% to 100% in rural bus traffic, and from 75% to 95% in Tallinn’s municipal public transport.
 In fact, our public transport was subsidised well above half of the cost already before becoming ‘free’.
 This is the case in most public transport networks in continental Europe.
 And surely so if we include not only the direct running costs in the calculation but also investment into public transport fleets and infrastructure.

 The success of the idea in the capital Tallinn was astounding: before the implementation, there were claims that free transport would discriminate against those who never use public transport and the quality of the services would suffer because of capacity shortages, an increase in vandalism, joyrides by young people and the homeless.
 Once free transport was implemented, these claims were forgotten: public transport is now recognised as a free public service comparable in a way to street lighting.
 From 2013 onwards, satisfaction indexes with public transport quality improved in every measured category (punctuality, cleanliness, safety, etc).
 Current opinion polls on satisfaction with public services indicate 90% support in Tallinn for free public transport.

 Tallinn did not invent the idea of free public transport, but we learned extensively from the multiple working examples globally.